tomy0000000/docs/docs/finance/point-map.md

-# 🗺️ Mileage Map
+# 🗺️ Point Map

-How does miles accumulate and flow between different accounts?
+How does points/miles accumulate and flow between different accounts?

 TODO: This is a huge projects that require investigations on how to scale this chart.